tsyganovvv/tsyganovvv/README.md

 - Built RESTful APIs using **Django REST Framework (DRF)**
 - Created fast and efficient APIs with **FastAPI** for real-time applications
 - Designed and implemented database schemas and business logic
-- Created responsive frontend interfaces with **HTML, CSS, and JavaScript**
+- Creating dynamic user interfaces with React, HTML, CSS, and JavaScript
 - **Deployed and configured production servers** using **Gunicorn/Uvicorn + Nginx**
 - Containerized applications with **Docker** for consistent deployment